 Below is a list of the more Frequently Asked Questions pre and post cochlear implants kindly provided to us by Cochlear®

 For swimming, you will need to remove the external component when you swim, much like you would have to remove a hearing aid.
 The internal part of the cochlear implant is not affected by water.
-However, you can swim with your processor on if you use the Aqua Accessory.
-The Aqua Accessory has been designed to be used with the Nucleus 5 and 6 BTE sound processor in any water-based activity to a depth of 4 metres.
+However, you can swim with your processor on if you use the Aqua Kit Accessory.
+The Aqua Kit Accessory has been designed to be used with Cochlear sound processors in any water-based activity to a depth of 4 metres.
 It is a single-use plastic enclosure that completely seals in your processing unit, cable and coil.
 It is designed for use with rechargeable batteries only.
-You can use the Aqua Accessory in salt water, a soapy bath/shower, chlorinated pools - anything that is safe for skin contact.
+You can use the Aqua Kit Accessory in salt water, a soapy bath/shower, chlorinated pools - anything that is safe for skin contact.

 For scuba divers, the internal implant is validated to withstand pressure at a depth of 25 metres (82 feet) underwater, but use of the Aqua Accessory is not recommended for Scuba diving as depths may exceed 4 metres.
 It is recommended that you check with your surgeon or clinician before participating in a dive, because there may be other medical conditions that you will need to consider.

 For contact sports you should wear a helmet to protect your equipment.
 Boxing and other aggressive sports are discouraged.

 The magnetic field in MRI scanners exerts force on any magnetic materials in the vicinity.
 This can be an issue for people with some cochlear implants, particularly those with a fixed magnet.